 Also, there are some career paths that require advanced degrees and/or other additional training.
 For example, many finance and management consulting career paths require an MBA.
 In these cases, it will be expected that your five-year plan will include more schooling.

 One Last Word of Advice

-Take the time to think about this question and prepare a response.
-Don’t memorize a script, but practice how you will describe your long-term career plans in a way that will be relevant to the interviewer and help you tell your story about why you’re the best person for the job.
+Take the time to think about this where you see yourself in 5 years and prepare a response.
+Don’t memorize a script, but practice how you will describe your long-term career plans in a way that will be relevant to the interviewer and help you tell the story about why you are the best person for the job.